-- You can allow someone to review and respond to an email.
+- You can allow someone to review and respond to an email by delegating access.
 You can usually delegate access to your email folders under "Account Settings."

 - You can collaborate on files and folders.
-For file sharing, OIT offers shared network folders on the central file server, SharePoint sites, and the Secure File Sharing service.
-Access to network folders or SharePoint sites can be managed by departmental staff members authorized to administer the shared folders.
-Once authorized, users can post documents and share them with other authorized users.
+For file sharing, OIT offers shared network folders on the central file server, G-Suite, OneDrive, SharePoint sites, and our secure file sharing services.

 - You can retrieve a file for an unavailable staff member.
 Authorized system administrators can access files on network shares and local hard drives.
 However, data stored under user profiles should not be accessed without the prior authorization by the department manager.